mr2raccoon/caactus/README.md

 ## 6. Post-Processing and Data Analysis

+> [!NOTE]
-- Please be aware, the last two scripts, `summary_statisitcs.py` and `pln_modelling.py` at this stage are written for the analysis and visualization of two independent variables.
+> Please be aware, the last two scripts, `summary_statisitcs.py` and `pln_modelling.py` at this stage are written for the analysis and visualization of two independent variables.
 The take the result of the batch-processing steps as input.

 1. In the caactus GUI, set **Variable Names**, **Class Order**, **Color Mapping** and **Pixel Size (µm)** in **Global Settings**.

 ### 6.1 Merging Data Tables and Table Export

 The next script will combine all tables from all images into one global table for further analysis.
 Additionally, the information stored in the file name will be added as columns to the dataset.
-- Technically from this point on, you can continue to use whatever software / workflow your that is easiest for use for subsequent data analysis.

 1. Find **7.
 CSV Summary** and click **Run**.
 2. The output generated will be `df_clean.csv` in `9_data_analysis`
 3. This spreadsheet now has all feature tables that are the output of **5.6 Object classification** united in one spreadsheet.
-4. You can use this spreadsheet now, to continue with analysis in the software of your choice.
+> [!TIP]
+>Technically from this point on, you can continue to use whatever software / workflow that is easiest for you for subsequent data analysis (e.g. GraphPadPrism, EXCEL etc.)

 ### 6.2 Creating Summary Statistics